uvcyclotron/repokaka/design.md

 ## Architecture Design
 ![architecture](media/arch_design.png)

+The interaction with our bot is supposed to happen on the GitHub platform.
+It will be like just another user you can tag in your comments on GitHub to invoke it explicity.
+By default, it will be triggered on a pull request being submitted.
+The bot will run on a cloud-hosted server like Amazon EC2.
+The submitted code will be fetched by it, analysis done, and the results will be posted by it as a comment on that PR.

-Our bot design fits best with the Call & Return (C&R) architecture pattern, and with the Main program with Subprogram pattern in specific.
+The bot's design fits best with the Call & Return (C&R) architecture pattern, and with the Main program with Subprogram pattern in specific.
 It is not a pure C&R architecture though, but is a hybrid, where some subprograms follow a Batch Sequential data flow architecture.
 The main thread running the bot, calls the subprograms which are independent modules to do different tasks (coverage calculation, duplicate search, and others), and then it compiles all this information returned from each module into a single structured text block.

 Some modules are simple subprograms, and return the information after performing some computation.
 These are :